Volpezer0x/Detection-Lab/README.md

 ## How to Use

 - Read files sequentially for full lab context
-- Review `/07-issues-and-troubleshooting/` for real-world problem-solving examples
+- Review `/07-issues-and-troubleshooting/` <a href="https://github.com/Volpezer0x/Detection-Lab">07-issues-and-troubleshooting</a> for real-world problem-solving examples

 ---